 Aside from the signatures of the shareholders, the MOA must also have the signatures of at least two individuals.

 Upon the fulfillment of the steps above, the company should then have a statutory meeting which they should attend for them to declare their number of shares in the company as well as the names, responsibilities, and roles of the directors, officers, and auditors.

-It is also during the statutory meeting where the expenses and contracts entered into by the shareholders prior to company registration shall be examined and approved by the body.
+It is also during the statutory meeting where the expenses and contracts entered into by the shareholders prior to company registration in Thailand shall be examined and approved by the body.

 The company can now be then registered with the Ministry of Commerce.
 Nonetheless, the company promoters must be ready to submit additional information about the company such as: